albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 ``./littlenavmap``

-Most file managers will start the program if double-clicked.
+Most file managers will also start the program if double-clicked.

 A desktop file ``Little Navmap.desktop`` is included.
 You have to adjust the paths to use it.
 You must use absolute paths in the desktop file.